brianmcananey/milestone-1-project/TESTING.md

 - As a prospective visitor I would like to see what is currently on offer at the restaurants.

     * On the Homepage there is a section which shows events on during the week.
-    - There is also a link to each restaurant own webpage where they can go into further detail.
+    - There is also a link to each restaurants own webpage where they can go into further detail.
     - On the Homepage page there are the names, descriptions and dates of latest events.